OpenTTD-China-Set/China-Set-Trains/README.md

 # compiling
 make
-# alternatively, you could use "make -j" n where n should be no larger than your allocatable memory.
+# alternatively, you could use "make -j" n where n is the total number of parallel tasks you want to run at once.
 ```

 Using Windows (Scoop is advised here, but non-scoop compilations are also possible):